maquinadeturing/lamaquinadeturing.su/_posts/en/2024-08-09-implementing-search-function-in-static-web-site.markdown

 title:  Implementing the search function in a static web site
 date:   2024-08-09 13:00:00 +0200
 image:  search.jpg
+image_caption: "Cuff's solar microscope in [\"Mikroskopische Gemüths - und Augen-Ergötzung\"](https://publicdomainreview.org/collection/microscopic-delights/), vol. 3, by M. F. Ledermüller (1759–63)."
 categories: Web
 ---

-_Cuff's solar microscope in ["Mikroskopische Gemüths - und Augen-Ergötzung"](https://publicdomainreview.org/collection/microscopic-delights/), vol. 3, by M. F. Ledermüller (1759–63)._

 Static web sites are the best.
 They are fast, lightweight, safe and content-centric.
 However, not having a server comes with its sacrifices.
 I can go without forms, user accounts or comments, but the thing I miss the most is _searching_.